oliv5/profile.bak/.vim/bundle/srcexpl.v5.2~/readme.md

 " // Set "Space" key for back from the definition context let g:SrcExpl_gobackKey = "<SPACE>"

-" // In order to avoid conflicts, the Source Explorer should know what plugins " // except itself are using buffers.
-And you need add their buffer names into " // below listaccording to the command ":buffers!" let g:SrcExpl_pluginList = [
+" // In order to Avoid conflicts, the Source Explorer should know what plugins " // are using buffers.
+And you need add their bufname into the list below " // according to the command ":buffers!" let g:SrcExpl_pluginList = [
         \ "__Tag_List__",
+        \ "_NERD_tree_",
-        \ "_NERD_tree_"
+        \ "Source_Explorer"
     \ ]

 " // Enable/Disable the local definition searching, and note that this is not